Explanation of Course Numbers

 Supervised readings or research.
 Admission by prior permission of instructor.
 May be repeated once for credit.

 An analysis and critique of alternative theoretical frameworks for describing, understanding, and predicting the nature, values, and actions of American public and private institutions.
 Problems, potentials, and alternatives for structuring public and private institutional arrangements to meet the needs of society.
-Same as PPPA 8111.
-Prerequisite: doctoral degree candidate status.
+Restricted to doctoral candidates.

 Develops understanding of the major research streams in strategic management; exposure to theoretical research frameworks and methodological issues and approaches.

 Designing sound theory-based, empirical research projects for the study of questions relevant to the field of strategic management.

 Examination of major current issues, both theoretical and empirical, affecting the development of the business enterprise.
 Topics to be announced.
 Emphasis on policy and strategic issues affecting the total enterprise.
 (Offered as the demand warrants).

 May be repeated for credit.
 Restricted to doctoral candidates preparing for the general examination.

 May be repeated for credit.
 Restricted to doctoral candidates.

 Washington, D.C.
 20052